manfromfms/xvocab/README.md

 # Xvocab

 Xvocab is an open-source project created by [manfromfms](https://github.com/manfromfms/).
-The primary aim of this project is to provide a valuable tool for foreign languages.
+The primary aim of this project is to provide a valuable tool to learn foreign languages.
 The app is designed to help users learn new vocabulary from different languages and offers the feature to share custom packs for free.

 # Languages